 - Create a customer journey framework for the primary customers, i.e., your target audience.
 This is possible by researching your target groups well.

 - Leverage the power of CRMs to enhance the customer experience.
-They can greatly help streamline sales processes.
+They can significantly help streamline sales processes.

 - Do not adopt the hit-and-trial approach by presuming to read the minds of your customers.
 Do involve your real customers.

-- Pick up the weak points from the eCommerce customer journey maps and try to optimize the customer journey.
+- Pick up the weak points from the customer journey maps for eCommerce and try to optimize the customer journey.
 Because personal touch ranks above all when attracting loyal customers.

-- Do not rely on one buyer persona alone.
+- Do not rely on one customer persona alone.
 Like, David may have a different objective, and Leena might have another.
-You need to have separate maps for both as both falls under a diverse target group altogether.
+You need to have separate maps for both as both fall under a diverse target group altogether.

 eCommerce customer journey mapping can act as a reality check for businesses that fail to realize the shortcomings in their customer experience.
 With these revelations and the implemented solutions, you can be sure of offering a customer experience that mirrors your brand promise.

-Customer journey maps offer a win-win situation, where customers get to experience a flawless journey, and businesses get to see a startling conversion rate.
-Moreover, as more offline stores are moving online and vice-versa, customer journey maps become even more important to offer an omnichannel experience throughout.
+Creating customer journey maps offer a win-win situation, where customers get to experience a flawless journey, and businesses get to see a startling conversion rate.
+Moreover, as more offline stores are moving towards online stores and vice-versa, customer journey maps become even more critical to offer an omnichannel experience throughout.